corpustalk/corpustalk/README.md

 - Hi, I’m @corpustalk
-- I’m interested in corpus linguistics and use of NLP techniques for linguistics research.
+- I’m interested in corpus linguistics and the use of NLP techniques for linguistics research.
 - How to reach me: leileibama  AT  outlook  DOT  com